 Another possible result of a hard fork is an inherent decrease in the level of security.
-After a hard fork, it may become easier for an individual miner or mining pool's hashing power to exceed 50% of the processing power of the digital asset network, thereby making digital assets that rely on proof of work more susceptible to attack.
-See "- Malicious Attacks on the Network".
+After a hard fork, it may become easier for an individual miner or mining pool's hashing power to exceed 50% of the processing power of the digital asset network, thereby making digital assets that rely on proof-of-work more susceptible to attack.
+See "Malicious Attacks on the Network".

-If bitcoin were to fork into two digital assets, the ETF would be expected to hold an equivalent amount of bitcoin and the new asset following the hard fork.
+Finally, in December 2020, the Ethereum Network begun the first of several stages of an upgrade called Ethereum 2.0.
+Ethereum 2.0 is a new iteration of the Ethereum Network that would amend its consensus mechanism to include proofof-stake and sharding.
+The acceptance of software modifications and other upgrades by only a portion of users of the Ethereum Network may result in a fork of the Ethereum Network's blockchain, resulting in the operation of multiple separate networks.
+A temporary or permanent fork may adversely affect the Net Asset Value of the ETF and an investment in the Units.
+If ETH were to fork into two digital assets, the ETF would be expected to hold an equivalent amount of ETH and the new asset following the hard fork.
 However, the ETF may not be able, or it may not be practical, to secure or realize the economic benefit of the new asset for various reasons.
 For instance, the Custodian, Sub-Custodian or a security service provider may not agree to provide the ETF access to the new asset.
-In addition, the ETF may determine that there is no safe or practical way to custody the new asset, or that trying to do so may pose an unacceptable risk to the ETF's holdings in bitcoin, or that the costs of taking possession and/or maintaining ownership of the new digital asset exceed the benefits of owning the new digital asset.

-The timing of any such occurrence is uncertain, and the Manager has sole discretion whether to claim a new asset created through a fork of the bitcoin network, subject to certain restrictions that may be put in place by the ETF's service providers.
+In addition, the ETF may determine that there is no safe or practical way to custody the new asset, or that trying to do so may pose an unacceptable risk to the ETF's holdings in ETH, or that the costs of taking possession and/or maintaining ownership of the new digital asset.
+The timing of any such occurrence is uncertain, and the Manager and the Subadvisor have sole discretion whether to claim a new asset created through a fork of the Ethereum Network, subject to certain restrictions that may be put in place by the ETF's service providers.

-Forks in the bitcoin network could adversely affect the Net Asset Value of the ETF and an investment in the Units or the ability of the ETF to operate.
+Forks in the Ethereum Network could adversely affect the Net Asset Value of the ETF and an investment in the Units or the ability of the ETF to operate.
 Additionally, laws, regulation or other factors may prevent the ETF from benefitting from the new asset even if there is a safe and practical way to custody and secure the new asset.
 For example, it may be illegal for the ETF to sell the new asset, or there may not be a suitable market into which the ETF can sell the new asset (either immediately after the fork or ever).